 Have you read Getting Things Done?
 How do you rate it?

-Read More Reviews about Getting Things Done on Amazon.
+Visit Amazon to read More Reviews about Getting Things Done.

-There are numerous resources on the internet about Getting Things Done.
+There are numerous resources on the internet about the book Getting Things Done.
 You can start with: